Furqanaa/youtube-recognizer-app/README.md

 # youtube-recognizer-app
-Asp.net application to recognize the name of the song provided into the url,
+Asp.net application to recognize the name of the song provided into the url.

 Demo:
 ![Screenshot](screenshot.png)